-Recently, some people have been in touch asking my why I left BBC Tees after 15 years.
+People have been in touch asking my why I left BBC Radio Tees after 15 years.
 Here's a link to the report from the Teesside Gazette.

 Thanks for reading